CPOMUCL/GPSat/README.md

 Post-processing (smoothing) hyperparameters will write a config to file that can be used to generate predictions using the newly smoothed hyperparameters via `examples.local_expert_oi`.

+## Generate Predictions using Post-Processed Hyper Parameters

+Run `local_expert_oi` again this time using the configuration file generate from the post-processing step, e.g.:

+`python -m examples.local_expert_oi results/example/ABC_binned_example_SMOOTHED.json`

+The post-processing step can produce a configuration file of `local_expert_oi` that will load the smoothed hyper parameters, skip optimisation and make predictions

+## Plot Results

+Plot heat map of values from results tables by specifying plot template(s) in a configuration file and utilising plot functions from `plot_utils.py`

+`python -m examples.plot_from_results <input_config.json>`

+If `<input_config.json>` not supplied an example config (`example_plot_from_results.json`).
+In order the for example script to work the predictions made using the smoothed hyper parameters must be present.

 # Miscellaneous